 - Smaller stools

 Dog owners should be aware that feeding your pup a raw food diet may be more time consuming than giving them cooked, commercially-made dog food.
 Meticulous care is required in the handling, preparation, and sanitation of raw food.
 Also, a raw food diet is typically more expensive than a processed kibble diet.

 Raw food diets are not recommended in homes with small children or immunocompromised individuals.
 This is due to the health risk raw foods can present.
 For example, there have been multiple reports of recalls of certain raw dog foods due to contamination with salmonella, E-coli, campylobacter, and/or listeria.

-Dog owners should also know that the American Veterinary Medical Association (AVMA) has taken a formal position opposing the feeding of raw foods.
-Their policy states: “The AVMA discourages the feeding to cats and dogs of any animal-source protein that has not first been subjected to a process to eliminate pathogens because of the risk of illness to cats and dogs as well as humans.”
+Dog owners should also know that the American Veterinary Medical Association (AVMA) has taken a formal position opposing the unregulated feeding of raw foods.
+Their policy states: “The AVMA discourages the feeding to cats and dogs of any animal-source protein that has not first been subjected to a process to eliminate pathogens, because of the risk of illness to cats and dogs as well as humans.”

 However, there are still many raw food diet advocates.
 If a dog owner elects to pursue this type of diet, find a veterinarian who is familiar with raw foods and can help guide you in the proper handling and cleaning required to prevent possible health concerns.

 Wellness® CORE® RawRev is one option that those interested in incorporating some raw into their dog’s diet may want to consider.
 Their high-protein formulas combine dry kibble with freeze-dried raw meat pieces, helping to take the guesswork and potential risks out of feeding raw.